litereplica/litereplica/README.md

 If your application includes or links to the litereplica code you will need a license.

-The litereplica code is released under one of these 2 licenses:
+The litereplica code (this version) is released under one of these 2 licenses:

  * GNU Affero GPL v3
  * Commercial License

 Use the first option if your applications are released under a license compatible with the GNU Affero GPL v3.
-This means also releasing the source code.
+This means also releasing the source code of your application.

-Otherwise you can purchase a commercial license at http://litereplica.io
+Otherwise you must purchase a commercial license at http://litereplica.io